 In Eq.
-(2), the independent variables x are the three factors, Cu/(Cu+Zn), reaction time and concentration of Na_2EDTA , while the dependent variable (K{RBF}) is corresponding FOM.
-It is important to consider the values of several hyperparameters: ε specifies the epsilon-tube within which no penalty is associated in the training loss function and thus determines support vectors (details can be found in SI); C, the so-called penalty coefficient of SVM, determines tolerance level for errors; finally, $\gamma (\gamma = 1/2\sigma^2)$ defines how far the influence of a single training example reaches.
-Large C and γ values result in overfitting while small C and γ values lead to underfitting.
-Overfitting happens when a ML model overemphasizes the data on which it was trained and therefore loses its applicability to other datasets.
+(2), the independent variables \mathbf{x} are the three factors, Cu/(Cu+Zn), reaction time and concentration of Na2EDTA, while the dependent variable (K{RBF}) is corresponding FOM.
+It is important to consider the values of several hyperparameters: ε specifies the epsilon-tube within which no penalty is associated in the training loss function and thus determines support vectors (details can be found in Supporting Information); C, the so-called penalty coefficient of SVM, determines tolerance level for errors; finally, $\gamma(\gamma=1/2\sigma^2)$ defines how far the influence of a single training example reaches.
+Large C and γ values result in overfitting while small C and γ values lead to underfitting.^{81,82} Overfitting happens when a ML model overemphasizes the data on which it was trained and therefore loses its applicability to other datasets.
 Underfitting happens when a ML model fails to accurately capture relationships between a dataset's parameters and its target variable.

-We thus employed 10-fold cross validation to choose optimal values for C and γ .
-The data were randomly partitioned into 10 equal sized subsamples: 9 subsamples were used as training data, the remaining one as validation data for testing model.
-The cross validation then repeat for 10 times, with each subsample is used exactly once as the validation data.
-Testing results are evaluated by mean-squared-error (MSE)75 in the regression problem, where the smaller MSE is expected for better fitting.
-Both the input variables (parameters) and output variables (FOMs) were preprocessed to have a mean of zero and a standard deviation of one; This step is necessary when the input variables have different scales.
-Cross validation learning curves for C and γ , scored by the MSE as mentioned before, are shown in Figure 3.
-In Figure 3a, the red line corresponding to the training data decrease as γ is increased from 0 to 0.1 and then remains constant for $\gamma > 0.1$.
-The minimum loss for the cross validation data (green line) occurs near $\gamma = 0.3$, indicating possibilities of overfitting with too small or too high γ .
-In Figure 3b, a similar tendency can be found with training data, with low loss being obtained for C > 23.
-A clear minimum in the cross validation loss was not found, but C = 40 (and $\gamma = 0.3$) were ultimately selected as a good balance between under and overfitting.77 Cross validation was also employed to select the value for $\varepsilon(0.1)$ as shown in Figure S3.
+We thus employed 10-fold cross validation to choose optimal values for hyperparameters.
+The input data were randomly partitioned into 10 equal sized subsamples: 9 subsamples were used as training data, the remaining one as validation data for testing model.
+The cross validation then repeat for 10 times, with each subsample is used exactly once as the validation data.83 Testing results are evaluated by mean-squared-error (MSE)84 in the regression problem, where the smaller MSE is expected for better fitting.
+Both the input variables (parameters) and output variables (FOMs) were preprocessed to have a mean of zero and a standard deviation of one; 69 This step is necessary when the input variables have different scales.
+Cross validation learning curves for hyperparameters, scored by the MSE as mentioned before,85 are shown in Figure 4.
+In Figure 4a, the red line corresponds to the loss for the training data as γ is increased from 0 to 1.0; the loss remains constant for $\gamma > 0.1$.
+The minimum loss for the cross-validation data (green line) occurs near γ =0.5, indicating the possibility of overfitting when γ is too small (for example: γ =0.13) or too large (for example: $\gamma=1$).
+Figure 4b mostly shows a flat trend for both the training and cross validations sets although it can be seen that C < 2 is unacceptable.
+In Figure 4c, increased ε leads to increasing loss for both training and cross validation.
+Considering the losses for both the training and cross validations set as well as ML conventions, $\gamma=0.5$, C=40 and $\varepsilon=0.1$ were ultimately selected to provide an acceptable balance between under and overfitting.86

-Figure 3.
-Learning curve for training and cross validation process based on (a) γ value (when C=40) and (b) C value (when $\gamma=0.3$) using normalized data.
+Figure 4.
+Learning curves from training and cross validation process based on (a) γ (when C=40 and epsilon=0.1); (b) C (when γ =0.5 and epsilon=0.1); (c) epsilon (ε , when γ =0.5 and C=40) using normalized data.
 Loss is defined as mean squared error (MSE).
+Black arrows indicate the best choice in each case.

-Using parameters discussed above, the first round fitting results are showing in Figure 4a.
+Using hyperparameters discussed above, the first round fitting results are shown in Figure 5a, indicating a good agreement between the SVR model and the experimental data.
 The dashed line represents equal measured (x-axis) and predicted (y-axis) FOMs.
-There is good agreement between the SVR model and the experimental data; Figure 4b shows that low and high FOMs are approximately equally well predicted with most values lying within a range of $\pm 20\%$.
+Figure 5b shows that low and high FOMs are approximately equally well predicted with most values lying within a range of \pm 20%.

-Figure 4.
-Support vector regression applied to the first round of experiments (a) Predicted versus measured FOM and (b) Normalized FOM versus measured FOM.
+Figure 5.
+Support vector regression applied to the first round (a) Measured versus predicted FOM and (b) Normalized results versus predicted FOM.